Zeffer83/OutlookAutoArchive/README.md

 1. **"Access Denied" errors**: Ensure Outlook is running and you have permissions
 2. **No Archive folder found**: Create an Archive folder in your Inbox or root level (see Setup Requirements section)
 3. **Executable won't run**:
+   - **Windows Security Blocking**: If Windows blocks the executable (common for downloaded files), the app will attempt to unblock it automatically
+   - If automatic unblocking fails, right-click the .exe file → Properties → Check "Unblock" → Click OK
    - Ensure you're running as administrator if needed
    - Check Windows Defender isn't blocking the executable
    - Try running the batch file instead